YCChenVictor/blog-frontend/src/posts/software/os/process-management.md

 * Mutual Exclusion
   * Description: Two resources, A and B, and two processes, P1 and P2, that need access to both resources in order to complete their tasks.
 However, if both processes acquire one resource and then try to acquire the other, they may end up deadlocked, where neither process can proceed because they are both waiting for the other to release the resource it is holding.
   * Solution: Give each resource a lock.
 That is, processes P1 or P2 must gain the lock of each resource, then they can start to process, which means P1 and P2 are mutual exclusive
-  * Code example:
-    ```javascript
-    // Create a Mutex object
-    const mutex = new Mutex();

-    // Acquire the lock
-    mutex.acquire().then(function() {
-      // Critical section
-      // Code here will be executed by only one thread at a time
-      // Release the lock
-      mutex.release();
-    });

-    // Mutex object is created and then the acquire() method is called to acquire the lock.
-If the lock is currently held by another thread, the acquire() method will block until it is released.
-Once the lock is acquired, the critical section of code is executed.
-Once the critical section is complete, the release() method is called to release the lock and allow other threads to acquire it.
-    ```
 * Deadlock detection and recovery algorithms: These are widely used in many operating systems and databases to detect and recover from deadlocks.
 * Resource allocation policies: These policies are commonly used to allocate resources in a way that minimizes the risk of deadlocks.
 For example, some systems use priority-based scheduling to give higher priority to processes that are less likely to cause deadlocks.
 * Message passing: This technique is often used in distributed systems to ensure that processes can communicate with each other without the risk of deadlocks.